-Such company would push the recruiting over the sales of the product.
+Such a company would push the recruiting over the sales of the product.
 If a company is focused on “building a team” of new distributors rather than acquiring new customers, consider it a clear and loud warning – bright red flag.

 The product(s) or service(s) is overpriced.

 An overpriced product might be a direct result of an MLM structure: the distributor and too many people above him/her are being fed from a sale.
-If a number of layers in the pyramid noticeably affects product’s price, then it will become difficult to interest more customers.
+If a number of layers in the pyramid noticeably affects the product’s price, then it will become difficult to interest more customers.

 The company and its founder do not have an established good reputation.